-See all these exhibits and more when you stay at Hotel 48LEX New York this winter.
+See all these exhibits and more when you stay at Hotel 48LEX New York this spring.
 On our website, you’ll always find our best available rates.